Code Lyoko: Lyoko Warriors

-A more reserved member of the group, Ulrich has a hard time sharing his feelings.
-His parents pressure him to achieve well in school, but he has difficulty learning and living up to their expectations.
+A more reserved member of the group, Ulrich struggles to share his feelings and learn in order to live up to his parents' expectations, as they pressure him to achieve well in school.
 In his off-time, he practices Pencak silat with Yumi, whom he has a crush on.
 He suffers from vertigo, which makes it hard to participate in activities such as rock climbing.
-Due to his many activities, Ulrich has a rather muscular build, thus many girls (particularly Sissi) consider him to be extremely handsome.
+Due to his many activities, Ulrich has a rather muscular build, leading many girls, particularly Sissi, to consider him handsome.
 On Lyoko, he wears a yellow and brown outfit inspired by Japanese samurai.
-His main weapon is a katana, and can dual wield them.
+His main weapon is a katana, which he can dual wield.
 His "Supersprint" ability allows him to dash at high speed, and his "Triplicate" power lets him create two clones of himself.
-He can combine these abilities in a technique called "Triangulate," using his clones to form a triangle around an enemy and ambush it from behind when it is distracted.
+He can combine these abilities in a technique called "Triangulate," using his clones to form a triangle around an enemy and ambush it from behind as it is distracted.